Skip to content

 bool bool

-True if pattern matches
+True if connector matches

-Source code in graflo/util/onto.py
+Source code in graflo/architecture/contract/bindings/connectors.py

 @abc.abstractmethod